Comparing Different Forms of Vitamin C Used in Private Label Skin Care

 Due to various limitations listed in this group we do not use any of these forms of Vitamin C in our Private label Skin care range.

-In summary pure L-ascorbic acid offers top-tier results but is unstable and irritating so derivatives like ethyl ascorbate and ascorbyl tetraisopalmitate provide a balance of efficacy, stability and gentleness, while options like ascorbyl glucoside are ideal for sensitive users.
+In summary pure L-ascorbic acid offers results at high concentrations due to poor absorption but is unstable and irritating so more lipid soluble derivatives like ethyl ascorbate and ascorbyl tetraisopalmitate provide a balance of efficacy, stability and gentleness, while options like ascorbyl glucoside are ideal for sensitive users.
 These are considered the best forms of Vitamin C and the ones you will find in our Private Label Skin care range.

 Comments